Procurement Glossary

 KPIs and verification criteria

-Measuring the success of exchange rate clauses requires specific key figures to assess risk distribution and cost effects.
+Measuring the success of exchange rate clauses requires specific key figures to assess risk distribution and cost implications.

 Currency volatility KPIs

-Key performance indicators include the average price deviation, frequency of adjustments and volatility index of the relevant currency pairs.
-These key figures enable the effectiveness of the clause to be assessed:
+Key metrics include the average price deviation, frequency of adjustments, and volatility index of the relevant currency pairs.
+These metrics enable the effectiveness of the clause to be assessed:

 - Average monthly price deviation in percent